enonic/old-xp-doc/doc/admin/contentstudio/fragment-component.rst

 ---------------

 Once a fragment content has been created, it can be added to pages with the page editor.
-Drag a fragment placeholder from the "Insert" tab of the :ref:`inspection_panel` to the desired location on the page.
+Drag a fragment placeholder from the "Insert" tab of the :ref:`context_panel` to the desired location on the page.
 Use the dropdown selector in the placeholder to find the desired fragment content.
 Once selected, the fragment will appear.

 .. image:: images/fragments.jpg